 - We’re all interdependent and go further when we support each other.

+Numerous economic and social barriers currently exist for disabled people.
 A study by the United Nations found that about 97% of websites have access barriers.
-These digital barriers create an information famine, limiting employment and educational opportunities for people with disabilities around the world.
+These digital barriers create an information famine, limiting employment and educational opportunities for disabled people around the world.
 Technology exists to render digital information accessible.
 Blind individuals use software called screen readers that allow the content of websites, apps, and documents to be read aloud or displayed in Braille on a connected Braille device.
-Closed-captioning on video provides Deaf viewers access to audio content.
-Programming for accessibility allows people to access videos, books, articles, and other information.
+Captioning on videos provides Deaf viewers access to audio content.
+Programming for accessibility allows a greater number of people to access your videos, webpages, articles, apps, and other information.

-Negative stereotypes and attitudinal barriers hold many organizations back.
 Organizations should work to create inclusive environments where all members can contribute their talents.
-Educating your members, including disability in diversity training, increasing recruitment of members with disabilities, removing architectural barriers, communication barriers, and digital barriers will help your organization move in the right direction.
+Including disability in diversity training, increasing recruitment of members with disabilities, removing architectural barriers, communication barriers, and digital barriers will help your organization move in the right direction.

-Why did you decide to become a disability rights advocate?
+Why did you decide to become a disability rights lawyer?

 As a Deafblind student in college, I witnessed advocates using the Americans with Disabilities Act (ADA) to change social attitudes.
-The National Federation of the Blind regularly referenced the ADA when explaining to technology developers why designing access for people with disabilities is a necessity and not some optional cherry atop the Silicon Valley sundaes.
+The National Federation of the Blind regularly referenced the ADA when explaining to technology developers why designing access for people with disabilities is a necessity.
 I heard how the National Association of the Deaf used the ADA to increase closed-captioning online, and how Disability Rights Advocates used the ADA to compel Target’s tech team to make target.com accessible to blind Americans.

 Impressed by the success of these advocates, I felt inspired to join them.
 Back then, and even now, I encountered many barriers in the digital world.
-Not because of my disability, but because of attitudes among tech developers that trivialize access for people with disabilities.
+Not because of my disability, but because of attitudes among tech developers that trivialize access for disabled people.